jwilsson/spotify-web-api-php/method-reference/spotifywebapi.md

 #### Arguments
 * `$options` **array\|object** - Optional.
 Options for the playlists.
     * string locale Optional.
-An lowercase ISO 639 language code and an uppercase ISO 3166-1 alpha-2 country code.
-Separated by an underscore.
-Show playlists in this language.
+Language to show playlists in, for example sv_SE.
     * string country Optional.
 An ISO 3166-1 alpha-2 country code.
 Show playlists from this country.
     * string timestamp Optional.
 A ISO 8601 timestamp.
 Show playlists relevant to this date and time.
     * int limit Optional.
 Limit the number of playlists.